Macron compromise Call Meets Opposition Resistance - UrduPoint

 "If he tries to push through his programme without an absolute majority he will be stuck," she said.

-The conservative Republicans (LR) party, seen by many as Macron's most suitable potential ally, meanwhile rejected any formal coalition agreement, with LR Senator Bruno Retailleau saying it would examine Macron's policies on a "case-by-case" basis.
+The conservative Republicans (LR) party, seen by many as Macron's most suitable potential ally, meanwhile rejected any formal coalition agreement, with LR leader in the Senate Bruno Retailleau saying it would examine Macron's policies on a "case-by-case" basis.

+"There won't be a blank cheque, especially since his plans are so unclear," added Olivier Marleix, who just became chief of the party's parliamentary group.

 The interim president of Marine Le Pen's far-right RN party, Jordan Bardella, said it was up to Macron to "take the first step" by telling the opposition which policies he was ready to back away from in exchange for their support.